Home/Blogs/Sub Broker Commission structure explained

 The definition, or the correct explanation, of the word “broker”, is an individual who purchases and sells stocks and other assets for investors”.
 In return for this service that a broker performs, they command a fee/charge, which is called a “brokerage fee”.
 There are a number of brokerages in India, and these entities are officially permitted to transact in the asset markets on behalf of clients, the investors.
 They hold authorized licences and are listed by the exchanges themselves.
 However, brokerages use the services of “authorized persons”, or sub brokers (also known as Authorised Person) to perform a number of tasks within the bounds of their own brokerages.
 A sub broker franchise is not uncommon in India.

-Sub brokers and How they Earn
+Sub brokers and How They Earn

 Brokerages appoint sub-brokers to perform certain tasks, and sub-brokers earn commissions from these.
 Clients pay brokerages a fee for certain transactions, and the commission for sub brokers (also known as Authorised Person) comes from this.
 Although certain services are free at brokerages like if you wish to open a demat account, others are charged to clients/investors.
 The commissions earned by sub-brokers are the main sources of income for these individuals.
 The sub-broker can become an extension of any brokerage and have a sub-broker franchise status.
 In this way, the sub broker gets to use the brokerage’s brand and can concentrate on attracting clientele.
 The more clients there are for a brokerage, the more a sub broker (also known as Authorised Person) can potentially earn.